shiftylilbastrd/Necroparlor/PROJECT_STATUS.md

     settled, since flipping them now and then having to revert if the power budget doesn't work out would just recreate the exact doc-drift this file exists to prevent.
+  - **Ryan's expectation, 2026-09-14**: likely going to need a separate power supply once the relays/servo are actually wired in - the Pi's own 5V rail probably can't carry both DHT22s and real relay/servo loads at once.
+Not confirmed by testing yet (nothing's wired to real loads currently - see this file's own standing benchtop-context note), just the working assumption to test once real hardware goes on the relays. **Deferred to later testing**, listed here so it isn't lost: once a PSU is in hand and the relays have a real load behind them, check whether the Pi's 5V rail alone is still enough with a separate PSU carrying the relay/servo side, or whether the DHT22s specifically need to go back to 3.3V (or their own dedicated supply) at that point.

 - **[RESOLVED, 2026-09-14] SD card migrated: 16GB SanDisk Class 4 ->
   64GB PNY Elite-X (UHS-I U3, A1, V30)**